 1925 Opening night for the drama Craig's Wife, which wins the 1926 Pulitzer Prize for drama.

 1971 "What's the buzz?/Tell me what's happening" is heard for the first time on Broadway, as all the buzz is focused on fairly unknown composer Andrew Lloyd Webber's rock opera, Jesus Christ Superstar.
-The show, based on the platinum-selling album, opens at the Mark Hellinger Theatre for a very successful run of over 700 performances.
+The show, based on the platinum-selling album, opens at the Mark Hellinger Theatre.
 Stars for the original Broadway production include Ben Vereen, Jeff Fenholt, and Yvonne Elliman.
-The show gets mixed reviews, but proves a perennial both in New York and on the road.
+The show proves a perennial both in New York and on the road.

 1999 A woman struggles to gain back her memory amidst a bizarre group of friends, enemies, and family in David Lindsay-Abaire's Fuddy Meers, which begins Off-Broadway at Manhattan Theatre Club's Stage II.
 J. Smith-Cameron stars in the world-premiere comedy, directed by David Petrarca, with an original musical score by Tony Award-winning composer Jason Robert Brown.
 The following year, the production transfers to a commercial run at the Minetta Lane Theatre.